 Locrating is the UK's most popular and trusted school guide; it allows you to view inspection reports, admissions data, exam results, catchment areas, league tables, school reviews,

-neighbourhood information, carry school comparisons and much more.
-Below is some useful summary information regarding Serpentine Nursery School Ltd, but to see all our data you need to click the blue button at the bottom of the page to view Serpentine Nursery School Ltd
+To see all our data you need to click the blue button at the bottom of this page to view Serpentine Nursery School Ltd

 on our interactive map.

 What is it like to attend this early years setting?

 The provision is outstanding

 All children thrive at this very inclusive nursery.

 Staff's learning intentions for children are very personalised.
 Children have a very positive attitude to their learning and their behaviour is exemplary.
 They develop the necessary skills required for their future learning.

 Children arrive excitedly with their parents to the nursery and quickly settle into their chosen play.
 All children are keen explorers and excited to have a go.
 Babies establish very strong relationships with staff and sit with them as they play.

 They show high levels of concentration, and focus as they carefully place rings on top... of one another.
 Babies clap and beam with delight as staff enthusiastically celebrate their achievements.
 Toddlers expertly use paint brushes during art and craft activities.